Explore this course:

 An open day gives you the best opportunity to hear first-hand from our current students and staff about our courses.
 You'll find out what makes us special.

 We use a variety of teaching methods to support your learning, including tutorials, lectures, group project work, virtual learning environments and individual research.
 Some modules may feature input from our industrial partners, laboratory work or site visits.

 Your assessments will include formal examinations, coursework and research projects.
 Regular feedback is also provided, so that you can understand your own development throughout the course.

-A minimum 2:1 honours degree (BEng, MEng, BSc) in civil or structural engineering or another appropriate engineering or science subject.
+Minimum 2:1 undergraduate honours degree (BEng, MEng, or BSc) in civil or structural engineering or another appropriate engineering or science subject.

 We'll consider your application if you have appropriate professional qualifications and work experience, but you'll need a strong background in the areas covered on the course.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.